CyborgCodeSyndicate/utilities/commons/README.md

 ```

 `@ConfigSource` gives you a canonical identifier for wiring or documentation, while `PropertyConfig` keeps all configs aligned on the Owner `Config` interface.

-## Local development

-- Build or verify locally with `mvn verify`.
-- Run the focused tests for this module with `mvn test -pl commons`.
-- SpotBugs, unit tests, and coverage configurations live in the parent and run automatically through the Maven lifecycle.

-## Versioning

-The module inherits Java version, dependency versions, and plugin management from the `parent-pom`.
-Use the same released version as the rest of the utilities stack to stay compatible.

 ## Author
 **Cyborg Code Syndicate 💍👨💻**